way2ml/way2ml.github.io/doc/moments.md

 # Moments
 - 2025.11.27 I went for floorball with Ruslan Ershov, Clara Isabel Prêcheur Llarena, Laura Fieber, Erik Härkönen, Rafael Nuñez Palacio, Voitto Känkänen, Anna Kobets, and Valtteri Turkki.
 Clara knows some Chinese.
 Ruslan has worked since high school.
 - 2025.11.26 I added the feature of comments to this website.
 It snowed heavily outside.
 I wished Gang a happy birthday.
 - 2025.11.25 I was searching for a picture of my own for the office profile.
-Then I found some songs I sang many years ago.
+Then I found <a href="./_static/moments/music_player.html" target="_blank" rel="noopener">some songs I sang</a> years ago.
 I'm glad I have recorded these songs.
 It's an excellent gift.
-  <iframe src="//music.163.com/outchain/player?type=4&id=348244114&auto=0&height=300" frameborder="0" marginwidth="0" marginheight="0" width="100%" height="250"> </iframe>
+It reminds me that I do love singing.
 - 2025.11.22 We went to [Oodi Helsinki Central Library](https://oodihelsinki.fi/en/), then headed for the [sompasauna](https://www.sompasauna.fi/).
 It's raining and snowing; I jumped into the sea four times.
 It was amazing.
 Without them, I would never do such things alone.
 Thanks, guys.
 - 2025.11.20 I played floorball with Voitto Känkänen, Rafael Nuñez Palacio, Laura Fieber, Matthew Herbst, and Anna Kobets.
 - 2025.11.13 I played floorball with Erik Härkönen, Valtteri Turkki, Anna Kobets, Voitto Känkänen, Matthew Herbst and Nan Cao.